 The programme will be at the research frontier within the areas offered for study and as such provide readiness to understand and develop solutions to progressive technological challenges such as digitalisation of health and welfare services, the green shift, advanced building technology, urbanisation and digital vulnerability.

-This PhD is related to the engineering departments at the Faculty of Technology, Art and Design: the Department of Computer Science, the Department of Mechanical, Electronic and Chemical Engineering, and the Department of Civil Engineering and Energy Technology — and to Simula Metropolitan Center for Digital Engineering (SimulaMet).
+This PhD is related to the engineering departments at the Faculty of Technology, Art and Design: Department of Computer Science, Department of Mechanical, Electronic and Chemical Engineering, and Department of Civil Engineering and Energy Technology — and to Simula Metropolitan Center for Digital Engineering (SimulaMet).

-For more information about this PhD programme, take a look at the programme description (student.oslomet.no).
+For more information about this PhD programme, take a look at the programme description for the PhD programme in Engineering Science (student.oslomet.no).

 The Oslo and Akershus region currently has more than 90 000 work places related to technology, and the employment in this sector is increasing.
 Work life in general will in the future be further influenced by enduring technological development.